zaphosting/docs/en/redm_change_servericon.md

 ---
 id: fivem_change_servericon
-title: FiveM: Server Icon für Serverliste ändern
+title: RedM: Server Icon für Serverliste ändern
-description: Informationen, wie du das Servericon für FiveM-Server von ZAP-Hosting ändern kannst - ZAP-Hosting.com Dokumentationen
+description: Informationen, wie du das Servericon für RedM-Server von ZAP-Hosting ändern kannst - ZAP-Hosting.com Dokumentationen
-sidebar_label: Server Icon Ändern
+sidebar_label: Server Icon ändern
 ---

 You want to customize your server and give it your own icon image?
 Don't worry, this can be done easily!
-In the following we will explain you which aspects have to be considered and how the setup is done. **📺Video:** Do you prefer instructions in the form of a video or as an additional visual supplement?
-No problem!
-We also provide a video for this topic:
+In the following we will explain you which aspects have to be considered and how the setup is done.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/nv0Ss5fo_ps" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>